- The Far North - June 10, 2023

 Motorcycle friendly road cone… Seems legit.
 Day three route below.

-Day four was my turn to be road captain or group ride leader.
-Every day it was a someone’s turn but you could give it to someone else if not sure or did not bring any navigation with you.
+Day four was my turn to be ride leader.
 I started with a morning brief.
-I basically had two things to say which was no need to ride in formation, leave that to the Blue Angels or Harley owners.
-Second thing was the guys from North America were sitting in the passing lane and pissing off the locals heaps.
-To be fair to them they were riding on the wrong side of the road as Thailand drives on the left, so the passing lane on a four lane divided road on the right probably felt like the slow lane.
+I basically had two things to say which was no need to ride in formation, leave that to the Blue Angels and second thing was the guys from North America were sitting in the passing lane and pissing off the locals heaps.
 I was concerned someone was going to get nudged off the road as Thai drivers are always in a mad hurry and drive at very high speed everywhere.
-There is no road rule enforcement and Thailand does have the highest road fatality rate in the world if you remove war torn countries from the list so I was wanting everyone to realise riding a motorcycle there is fun but you are at the bottom of the food chain on the road.

-I also found out when home the GoPro did not take any still photos just videos.
-As of writing I am still unable to get it to take photos even in photo only mode.
-Seems like the software inside has become locked in one mode.
 Lunch I took control somewhat by accident today and ordered a bunch of stuff to share as is the Asian way rather then everyone trying to order separately.
-It turned out to be the best tasting meal of the trip for me with a depth of flavour in familiar dishes I had not experienced before.
-The taste was incredible.
-Best Thai food I have ever tasted.
+It turned out to be the best tasting meal of the trip in just an ordinary looking roadside eatery.

-After lunch the fake Chinese Givi top box I had detached itself.
+After lunch my fake Chinese Givi top box detached itself.
 Someone came to my rescue with a bungee strap to hold it in place.
 Everyone’s fake Givi cases fell off in similar fashion over the course of the tour.